 For now, here’s all you need to know to have a safe and comfortable trip while pregnant…

-Can I fly when pregnant?
+Is it safe to fly when pregnant?

 It’s usually perfectly safe to fly during pregnancy.
 There’s absolutely no evidence to suggest that flying in your third trimester increases the chances of early labour or your waters breaking.
 However, check with your doctor before flying if you have had any medical issues during your pregnancy such as spotting, diabetes, high blood pressure, excessive morning sickness (hyperemesis gravidarum), a previous miscarriage or early birth.